Thouqan Hindawi

+Thuqan Hindawi (ذوقان الهنداوي) was a Jordanian politician and educator.
+Over a public career spanning four decades, he held a number of senior government positions, including Chief of the Royal Hashemite Court, Deputy Prime Minister, and several ministerial portfolios.
+He also served as a legislator in both houses of parliament and as a Jordanian ambassador.
+Hindawi was buried in the Royal Hashemite Court Cemetery near the tomb of King Hussein of Jordan.

 Education

 Hindawi started his early schooling years in the Northern Region of Jordan, until at a later stage he was selected to join the Arab College in Jerusalem in 1943 as well as the University of London in 1945 which made him earn his Palestinian Secondary School Certificate by 1946.
 After that he earned his Bachelor's Degree in History from Cairo University which was King Farouk I University at that time in 1950 and few years later he earned his Master's degree in Advanced Education from the University of Maryland in 1956.